LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 passes with decreasing values of k.
 The following examples experiment with different series of values of k.

 In this first example, we sort all subsequences of elements 8 apart, then 4, 2, and 1.
+Please note that these intervals are to show how the method works--not how the method works *best*.

 .. literalinclude:: ../projects/Arrays/Sorting/Main.cs
    :start-after: chunk-shellsort-begin